dotnetcore/CAP/README.md

 ### NuGet

-You can run the following command to install the CAP in your project.
+You can run the following command to install CAP in your project.

 ```
 PM> Install-Package DotNetCore.CAP
 ```

-CAP supports RabbitMQ,Kafka and AzureService as message queue, select the packages you need to install:
+CAP supports RabbitMQ, Kafka and AzureService as message queue, following packages are available to install:

 ```
 PM> Install-Package DotNetCore.CAP.Kafka